000x91/serpulorum/README.md

 conclusion:
 1. Increase planet size increases the map sixe.
 2. public functions can be overrided.
-3. trying to override private function results the script to be discarded altogether.
+3. cannot override the use of protected variables via public functions.